-Most of the operations you perform in Google Cloud Storage must be authenticated.
+Most of the operations you perform in Cloud Storage must be authenticated.

 READ permission.
 The

 anyone on the Internet.

 Cloud Storage uses OAuth 2.0 for API authentication and authorization.
 Authentication is the process of determining the identity of a client.
 The details of authentication vary depending on how you are accessing Cloud Storage, but fall into two general types:

 A server-centric flow allows an application to directly hold the credentials of a service account to complete authentication.
 Use this flow if your application works with its own data rather than user data.
 Google Cloud Platform projects have default service accounts you can use, or you can create new ones.

 A user-centric flow allows an application to obtain credentials from an end user.
 The user signs in to complete authentication.
 Use this flow if your application needs to access user data.
 See the User account credentials section later in this page for scenarios where a user-centric flow is appropriate.